Soroush-Pasandideh/DataMining/README.md

 ## Results

 The notebook contains detailed results of each Part, including visualizations, statistical analyses, and data preprocessing steps.
-Ensure to go through the notebook for insights and understanding of the dataset. the documentation of the implementation of final Phase is available in `DataMining_Document_phase2.pdf`.
+Ensure to go through the notebook for insights and understanding of the dataset.
+The documentation of the implementation of Phase 2 is available in `DataMining_Document_phase2.pdf`.